 When you have a tooth that is decayed, a root canal helps restore your dental health and prevent the spread of infection and oral disease.
-The team at CaliDental in San Luis Obispo and Lompoc, California, offers therapeutic root canals to children and adults.
+The team at CaliDental in Santa Maria, San Luis Obispo, and Lompoc, California, offers therapeutic root canals to children and adults.
 For a consultation, call or schedule an appointment online with their office today.

 A root canal is a therapeutic dental treatment that involves removing the pulp, nerves, decayed material, and bacteria from inside a decayed tooth.
 Your dentist performs a root canal when a tooth has significant decay and would otherwise die or spread the infection to other teeth.